miloszmisiek/ci_p1_ecocity/README.md

 ![Backgrounds Colour](/assets/images/readme/backgrounds-colour.png)

 # Features
 The main principle of ECOCITY site is to be intuitive and of simple construction.
-All elements used are based on what most websites can be found on the internet.
+All used elements are based on industry standard layouts.
 ## Home Page
 - **Navigation**
-  - Location: top of the site next to logo on every page of the project.
+  - Location: top of the site next to the logo on every page of the project.
   - It is well responsive to different viewports.
   - Logo can be clicked to bring the user back to the home page.